What Does Potassium Do for Your Body?

 Potassium-Rich Foods

 - Fruits High in Potassium: The recommended raw fruits and vegetables include bananas, cantaloupe, cherries, oranges, tomatoes, and watermelons.
-They can be taken with your cereal, oatmeal, or yogurt, blended with your fruits, and taken as shakes or juices, or you can take them as snacks.

 Potential Deficiencies